-The 2020 April Fair will take place in Seville from April 26th to May 2nd.Discover the traditions and what you can’t miss if you’re in Seville in May.
+The 2023 April Fair will take place in Seville from April 23th to April 29th.Discover the traditions and what you can’t miss if you’re in Seville in April.

 During the last hours of the night of “pescaito” thousands of people (among whom you must be!) will be waiting for midnight to strike.
 In fact, it is then when the lights will be turned on, to illuminate the main door and the streets of the fairground.
 This show will mark the official start of the April Fair.

 Just like the vast majority of fairs in Andalucia, the April Fair is the evolution of the old cattle markets.
 These used to take place in almost every city in southern Spain, and Seville wasn’t lagging behind.

 The first fair as we know it nowadays saw the light in April 1847, when the Town Hall approved its celebration as a cattle fair in Prado de San Sebastián.
 The affluence was so high, that security forces had to be implemented.
 The first stalls were open almost ten years after the inauguration, to provide some refreshment to those who came to Seville to sell their cattle.

 Around the mid-20th century, the fair converted into simple celebration, forgetting the selling option that had been its main characteristic until then.

 It was only in 1973 when locals started celebrating the April Fair in the neighbourhood of Los Remedios, where it is nowadays.
 This move allowed the number of stalls to rise to more than 1000 during the last decades.

 It is also worth knowing that people used to celebrate the Fair on a three-day period.
 In more recent times, the Town Hall established that it has to start two Sundays after Easter.

 The Real, the centre of the April Fair